-The Natural History Museum.
+The American Museum of Natural History.
 Not only is this one of the best educational experiences for the kids, but they also have an amazing toy store.
 After you’re finished at the Museum, go across to Shake Shack for the best burgers in the city.

 Describe a perfect scenic drive.